microsoft/industry/telco/solutions/mgmtOptions/readme.md

 ### Design recommendations

 * Establish a CI/CD pipeline and process and treat all artifacts of your Managed Application as infrastructure as code.
-* Allow customers to leverage Azure AD Privileged Identity Management in their Azure AD directory to approve/reject just-in-time authorization requests by your Telco operators.
+* Allow customers to leverage Azure AD Privileged Identity Management in their Azure AD directory to approve/reject just-in-time authorization requests by the Telco operators.
 * Ensure the resource types (Azure services) you have for the application composition can be deployed in the regions that you allow for.
 * Prepare and configure integration with your customer relationship management system so you can track - and provide proactive customer services when your Managed Application is deployed by customers.
 * Allow the customer to provide tags to the resources created during the Managed Application deployment so they can organize, and query resources using Azure Resource Manager.
-* Ensure *Security Reader* built-in role is mapped to your Azure AD Group/user in order to monitor security risks when the customer is using Microsoft Defender for Cloud on the subscription(s)
+* Ensure *Security Reader* built-in role is mapped to your Azure AD Group/user in order to monitor security risks when the customer is using Microsoft Defender for Cloud on the subscription(s).
 * Bring your own storage account when you need encryption using your own keys.
-* Use Azure Virtual Network Service Tags to define network access controls on network security groups or Azure Firewall configured for your Managed Application resources
+* Use Azure Virtual Network Service Tags to define network access controls on network security groups or Azure Firewall configured for your Managed Application resources.

 ---